NIH-CIT-OIR-SPIS/MouseVUER/CAD_Models/README.md

 ![](./images/media/image5.png){width="5.660661636045495in"
 height="4.0in"}

-Figure 4 Steps 1 to 4 of the Igloo subassembly.
+Figure 4 Steps 1 to 4 of the Camera Mounting Enclosure subassembly.

 The next step is to fasten the front panel with two M3, 10mm flat screws.
 The handle will be secured in place via two ¼"-20, 7/8" flat screws and two ¼"-20 nuts.
 The camera is bolted to the camera bracket by a ¼"-20, 3/8" flat screw.
-Two 4-40, 3/8" screws are used to fasten the camera bracket to the igloo.
+Two 4-40, 3/8" screws are used to fasten the camera bracket to the Camera Mounting Enclosure.
 These steps are shown in Figure 5.
-The final igloo subassembly is shown in Figure 6.
+The final Camera Mounting Enclosure subassembly is shown in Figure 6.

 ![](./images/media/image6.png){width="5.660661636045495in"
 height="4.0in"}

-Figure 5 Steps 5 to 8 for the Igloo subassembly.
+Figure 5 Steps 5 to 8 for the Camera Mounting Enclosure subassembly.

 ![Engineering drawing Description automatically generated](./images/media/image7.jpeg){width="4.24297353455818in" height="3.0in"}

-Figure 6 The final Igloo subassembly.
+Figure 6 The final Camera Mounting Enclosure subassembly.

 ### Finished Monitoring Cage Unit Assembly

-Once the hopper and igloo assemblies are completed, the Monitoring Cage unit can be constructed.
+Once the hopper and camera mounting enclosure assemblies are completed, the Monitoring Cage unit can be constructed.
 Four steps are required in this process, and they are shown in Figure 7.
 The first step is to insert the hopper near the front of the mouse cage base.
 Next, the water bottle is inserted into the hopper.
 The third step involves securing the hopper in place via a tab on the mouse cage lid.
 The blue arrow in step 3 shows the locking tab.
-The last step is to insert the igloo to the mouse cage lid by aligning the four cutouts shown via 4 red arrows.
+The last step is to insert the camera mounting enclosure to the mouse cage lid by aligning the four cutouts shown via 4 red arrows.
 The final Monitoring Cage assembly is shown in Figure 8.